edxu96/RexNet/docs/PhD/README.md

 Reservation-based exchange market is a __continuous double auction__ market with __3-dimensional limit order books__, where prosumers can bid/offer continuously and get transacted once matched with another order.
 It allows immediate transactions and standby orders at the same time.
 Similar to computerized reservation systems in airline industries, prosumers have to book before the delivery, and markets are segmented according to when bookings are made. [shy2008how](#reference) Therefore the market is named __reservation exchange (Rex)__.
 With delivery networks integrated, the whole system is named __RexNet__.
 For power industries, RexNet can be used to replace the market families including the day-ahead market, the intra-day market, the balancing market, the capacity market and other ancillary markets.

-The most important function of Rex is the __quantity discovery__, which is similar to the concept of price discovery in limit order markets for financial assets when markets motivate participants to reveal their private valuation. [maloney2003complexity](#reference) Both of them can be generalized as the dynamic equilibrium discovery, which creates knowledge by incorporating dispersed information at high speed. [birchler2007information](#reference) Likewise, prosumers are encouraged to take advantage of their information about the aggregated prosumptions in RexNet, so mismatches can be eliminated in high speed without the necessity for centralized monitoring.
+The most important function of Rex is the __quantity discovery__ of __time-dependent products (TDP)__, which is similar to the concept of price discovery in limit order markets for financial assets when markets motivate participants to reveal their private valuation. [maloney2003complexity](#reference) Two kinds of discoveries can be generalized as the dynamic equilibrium discovery, which creates knowledge by incorporating dispersed information at high speed. [birchler2007information](#reference) Likewise, prosumers are encouraged to take advantage of their information about the aggregated prosumptions in RexNet, so mismatches can be eliminated in high speed without the necessity for centralized monitoring.
+Different kinds of service always involves producers and consumers at the same time, making it the majority of TDP.

 In this project, all kinds of delivery networks can be divided into two levels: distribution networks (whose constraints can be ignored) and transmission networks.
 The market is __spatially fragmented__ by transmission networks when relevant edges are congested, so stakeholders in control of transmission networks can participate in RexNet as spatial arbitragers.
 Moreover, RexNet can be established __hierarchically__.
 Representatives of prosumers in lower levels can serve as retailers, which makes the experiments in subsection 4-4 plausible.